Particular/docs.particular.net/nservicebus/operations/opentelemetry_content_core_[8,).partial.md

 snippet: opentelemetry-enablemeters

-See [samples](/samples/open-telemetry/) for instructions on how to send metric information to different tools.
+See the [OpenTelemetry samples](/samples/open-telemetry/) for instructions on how to send metric information to different tools.

 ## Logging

-NServiceBus already supports logging out of the box.
+NServiceBus supports logging out of the box.
 To collect OpenTelemetry-compatible logging in NServiceBus endpoints, it's possible to configure the endpoint to connect traces and logging when using `Microsoft.Extensions.Logging` package.
 See the [_Connecting OpenTelemetry traces and logs_ sample](/samples/open-telemetry/logging) for more details.